-Downloading the best VPN possible for your computer and mobile for 2020 is a no-brainer.
-As well as being the ideal service to help you use the internet securely and get around blocked websites, the best VPN providers will also let you access the freshest films and shows in foreign Netflix catalogues, stream in safety and much, much more.
+And as well as being the ideal service to help you use the internet safely and get around blocked websites, the best VPN providers will also let you access the freshest films and shows in foreign Netflix catalogues, stream in safety, access geo-blocked websites and much, much more.

 The best VPN service 2020 - our top picks

-And it's similarly unsurprising that so many VPN services have now come out of the woodwork.
-Compare the current market to two or three years ago and the amount of options now available to download are overwhelming.
+And it's similarly unsurprising that there are so many VPN services you can choose from - the amount of options now available to download are overwhelming.
 Luckily for you, TechRadar has tested and reviewed over a hundred of the best VPN providers (and the worst!) to come up with a definitive top 12, together with key information and specs on each.

 So whatever you're intending to use your new VPN service for, we'll give you confidence that you're installing the right one and avoiding any that could be potentially be downright dangerous.

 The best VPN service right now is ExpressVPN.
 It's the best all-round option for speed, privacy and unblocking websites.
 A close second place and third place are Surfshark, whose downright simplicity to download and operate make it a really appealing option, and IPVanish that handles P2P and torrenting particularly admirably.
 Read more about these VPN services and the competition below.

 The best all-round VPN service for speed, privacy and unblocking

 Number of servers: 3,000+ | Server locations: 160 | IP addresses: 30,000 | Maximum devices supported: 5